The Reliability Engineer’s Guide to Understanding IIoT Device, LAN, and WAN Security

 Figure 4: Bluetooth Smart Ready Network

-The four levels of security as well as the two security modes imply there are always considerations for the mode to be applied for a peripheral device.
-The secure connection mode which involves security mode 1, level 4 will ensure there is authentication and encryption for all communication between the sender and the receiver, however this will mean more computational power needs and a resultant power drain for battery powered devices.
-Thus there must be a compromise with whether encryption without signing will be sufficient.
+The four levels of security as well as the two security modes imply there are always considerations for the mode to be applied to a peripheral device.
+The secure connection mode, which involves security mode 1, level 4 will ensure there is an authentication and encryption for all communication between the sender and the receiver, however this will mean more computational power needs and a resultant power drain for battery powered devices.
+Thus, there must be a compromise with whether encryption without signing will be sufficient.
 Phantom balances both the needs of security and battery life by combining the cryptocell 310 co-processor for cryptographic processes and the high-performance lithium ion battery that is field replaceable.

-The pairing process between a peripheral device and a sender in a Bluetooth connection involves three phases namely; phase one, where each device makes the other aware of their capabilities captured in their individual attribution protocol (ATT) values, secondly the phase two, where a long term key (secure connection ) or short term key (insecure connection ) is generated after the devices have agreed on a mixed random number called the temporary key (TK), thirdly the phase three, where the connection signature resolving key (CSRK) used for data signing and the identity resolving key (IRK) used for private MAC address generation and lookup are all generated respectively (Mark, 2018).
+The pairing process between a peripheral device and a sender with a Bluetooth connection involves three phases namely; phase one, where each device makes the other aware of their capabilities captured in their individual attribution protocol (ATT) values, secondly the phase two, where a long term key (secure connection) or short term key (insecure connection) is generated after the devices have agreed on a mixed random number called the temporary key (TK), thirdly the phase three, where the connection signature resolving key (CSRK) used for data signing and the identity resolving key (IRK) used for private MAC address generation and lookup are all generated respectively (Mark, 2018).

-Once the keys have been generated , there are four pairing modes namely, numeric comparison ( which involves matching a six digit number generated by both devices), just works ( a very popular method that’s sets the six digit numeric number to all zeros for both devices ), passkey entry ( a six digit number from one device which must be entered into the receiver device for communication ) and the out of band (OOB), which is using a communication channel outside the main stream Bluetooth channels.
+Once the keys have been generated , there are four pairing modes, namely, numeric comparison ( which involves matching a six digit number generated by both devices), just works ( a very popular method that’s very popular method which is to put the six-digit number to all zeros for both devices ), passkey entry ( a six digit number from one device which must be entered into the receiver device for communication ) and the out of band (OOB), which is using a communication channel outside the main stream Bluetooth channels.
 The entire pairing process is as shown in fig 5

 Figure 5: Bluetooth Pairing (Kai, 2016)